pacorta/Pacebud-Privacy-Policy/README.md

 Website Privacy Policy Page 3 of 4 How Long We Store Personal Data User data will be stored until the purpose the data was collected for has been achieved.
 You will be notified if your data is kept for longer than this period.
 How We Protect Your Personal Data
-At Pacerunner, we are committed to protecting the privacy and security of our users’ data.
+At Pacebud, we are committed to protecting the privacy and security of our users’ data.
 We have implemented the following measures to ensure that any personal data collected is handled with the utmost care:
 1. Data Encryption:
 All data transmitted between the app and our servers is encrypted using HTTPS (SSL/TLS) protocols to prevent unauthorized access during transmission.
 2. Firebase Security: